defiestc/IL5DeploymentGuide/CognitiveSearchDeploymentGuide.md

     ![Indexer Definition highlighted](media/Cog_Search_Images/cog_search_index_json.png)

 2. Add `"executionEnvironment": "private"` to the the `"configuration"` parameter and click _Save_ at the top of the page.
+Note that your configuration parameters may differ.

     ![Execution environment highlighted](media/Cog_Search_Images/cog_search_index_exec_environ.png)